Hands-On Fundraising

 Think about this when you’re choosing your images.
 It’s more important that they be believable and feel real, even if the photo quality is a little lacking.
 Some grainy photos that might not even make it into your scrapbook have raised a lot of money.
 Because they feel real.

-2. Cultural relevancy
+2. Connect: Cultural relevance

 Helping hands